 5.1.
-Insert the AFM cantilever chip into the AFM.
+Insert the functionalized AFM cantilever chip into the AFM.

 5.2.
-Glue the prepared surface into a sample holder that is suitable for measuring in liquids (e.g., High Resolution Replicating Compound 101RF).
+Glue the prepared surface into a sample holder that is suitable for measuring in liquids (e.g., High Resolution Replicating Compound 101RF or an UV curable adhesive).

-NOTE: This bonding agent is highly inert and resistant to a large number of polar solvents.
-Nonpolar solvents (e.g., toluene or hexane) and high temperatures should be avoided.
-In these cases, an UV curable adhesive can be used.
+NOTE: These bonding agents are highly inert and resistant to a large number of polar solvents.
+The resistance of the adhesive to nonpolar solvents (e.g., toluene or hexane) or high temperatures should be checked prior to use.

 5.3.
-Immerse the AFM cantilever and the probe sample in the liquid, here: ultrapure water.
+Immerse the AFM cantilever chip and the probe sample in the liquid, here: ultrapure water.

 NOTE: A solvent drop (about 100 µL) can be deposited on the AFM cantilever chip holder.
 Covering the AFM cantilever chip with solvent reduces capillary forces, which would otherwise act on the AFM cantilever when approaching the sample surface passing through the air-solvent interface.